 And fold it in half (face side to face side).
 Pin the long side of the hat and rounded “top” of the hat.

-Now you are going to sew around the edge but leave out about 5 cm long space short distance away from the “top” of the hat (do this in the straight part of the edge, not in the curve).
+Now you are going to sew around the edge but leave out about 5 cm (2") long gap a short distance away from the “top” of the hat (do this in the straight part of the edge, not in the curve).

-Sew around the edge (don’t forget not to close that 5 cm long space).
+Sew around the edge (don’t close that gap you pepared earlier).

 Turn the hat “outside out” through this hole.

-Use hidden mattress stitch to close the hole by hand.
+Use a hidden mattress stitch to close the hole by hand.

 I recommend double-threading the needle to make this seam stronger.

-Now fold the hat to its final shape - align outer top with the inner top.
+Now fold the hat to its final shape - align the outer top with the inner top.